 According to the National Highway Traffic Safety Administration (NHTSA), distracted driving refers to any activity that takes a driver's attention away from the road, this includes the driver's eyes, hands or mental focus.

-While texting and driving is the most well-known example of distracted driving, there are many others, including:
+While texting and driving are the most well-known examples of distracted driving, there are many others, including:

 Under Georgia Code § 40-6-241.2, it is illegal to write, read or send text messages while driving, including when drivers are stopped at traffic lights or signals.
 This law took effect on July 1, 2010.

 The law also prohibits drivers under the age of 18 from using any wireless telecommunications device while driving.
 This includes cell phones, personal digital assistants, and any other small wireless devices.

 However, the law allows drivers of all ages to use cellphones and other wireless communication devices for:

 The law also does not apply if you are using a telecommunications device in a vehicle that is legally parked.

 This is a primary law, so police officers are allowed to pull you over for texting and driving without witnessing another traffic violation.
 The penalty for violating this code is a $150 fine.

 Distracted driving has become a rapidly-growing threat to traffic safety in Georgia and throughout the nation.